blahosyl/enlightened-publishing/README.md

 ### Footer design

 The footer also features a minimalist design (similarly to the header).
-It consists of two, visually distint parts, the top one containing the social media links, and the bottom one the copyright information.
+It consists of two, visually distinct parts, the top one containing the social media links, and the bottom one the copyright information.

 Both of these parts have a two-tone color scheme and no background images, to maximize efficiency and minimize distractions (again, paralleling the header).